 Today, customers expect continuous innovation from Microsoft without compromising quality, and this is one of the reasons why Microsoft's services and software are built with resiliency and recoverability in mind.

-Office 365 Data Resiliency Principles
+Microsoft 365 Data Resiliency Principles

 - There is critical and non-critical data.
 Non-critical data (for example, whether a message was read) can be dropped in rare failure scenarios.
 Critical data (for example, customer data such as email messages) should be protected at extreme cost.
 As a design goal, delivered mail messages are always critical, and things like whether a message has been read is non-critical.

 - Copies of customer data must be separated into different fault zones or as many fault domains as possible (e.g., datacenters, accessible by single credentials (process, server, or operator)) to provide failure isolation.

 - Critical customer data must be monitored for failing any part of Atomicity, Consistency, Isolation, Durability (ACID).

 - Customer data must be protected from corruption.
 It must be actively scanned or monitored, repairable, and recoverable.

 - Most data loss results from customer actions, so allow customers to recover on their own using a GUI that enables them to restore accidentally deleted items.